Best Compressor Pedal Expert Guide (2024)

 The attack knob dictates how fast the compression kicks in, and the release knob controls how fast the signal becomes uncompressed once it falls below the noise threshold (controlled by the volume/level knob).
 A shorter attack time (lower settings) will mean that the effect compressors the signal faster, while with longer attack times the effect takes longer to kick in.
 Longer compression times help to retain brightness, but there are more dramatic peaks in volume as a result.
 Short release times can distort low-end frequencies, while longer release times can cause a “pumping” compressed sound.

 Like any other effect, the key to dialing in usable levels of attack and release is to use both of these parameters in moderation.
 Also, be sure to experiment with different settings.
+Some bigger compressor pedals, like the Carl Martin Compressor Limiter, offer more control.
+On the other side, there are also small pedals like the TC Electronic Hypergravity that has extra controls.

 Types of Compression